fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

 It is also possible to provide `HelmRelease` resources access to global credentials via a
-[`.netrc` file](https://ec.haxx.se/usingcurl/usingcurl-netrc) mounted in the `/root/` directory of the Helm operator container.
+[`.netrc` file](https://ec.haxx.se/usingcurl/usingcurl-netrc) mounted in the `/root/` directory of the Helm Operator container.

 !!! caution
      This approach suffers essentially from `the same caveat as